roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/Meghalaya-Hike and bike.md

 type : project
 ---

-### Hike and bike in Abode of Clouds
+### Hike and bike in The Abode of Clouds

-This particular Multi-activity tour of Meghalaya takes us on bicycles and on foot across the Khasi and Jaintia Hills.
-The Khasi and Jaintia hills due to its high rain fall has an amazing mix of forested valleys and grassland plateaus.
-The cycling phase takes us all the way to where the hills end at the border with Bangladesh, whereas the hiking days take us through small trails to the now famous living root bridges.
-During this multi activity tour of Meghalaya tour we stay in quaint homestays, off the grid farms and small family run establishments.
-This multi-activity tour of Meghalaya will give you a different prospective of this wonderful land and its people.
+This particular Multi-activity tour takes us on bicycles and on foot across the Khasi and Jaintia Hills of Meghalaya.
+Due to its unique georgaphical location, it some of the  highest rain fall on earth which in turn bestows this region with its amazing mix of forested valleys and grassland plateaus.

+The cycling phase takes you across the beautiful laandscape, whereas the hiking days take you through small trails on some of the best trails of the region amongst which the now famous living root bridges trail.
+Enroute we will picnic lunch in beautiful locations and swim in prestine pools.
+During this multi activity tour of Meghalaya tour you will stay in quaint homestays, off the grid farms and small family run establishments.
+The tour will give you indepth and peronal prospective of this land and wonderful people.

+The tour is quite flexible, we can mould the entire proceeding looking at you preferences and abilities.